See the Hotel Truth. Book with confidence.

 Clean, comfortable, and well-located, big-chain hotel

-Clean and comfortable, the 459-room, 15-story Marriott Washington Metro Center, located in the Penn Quarter (about midway between the White House and the Washington Convention Center), offers a well-equipped (but dark) gym, an indoor pool (unlike the Renaissance Washington), and a Jacuzzi (unlike the Grand Hyatt Washington).
+Clean and comfortable, the 459-room, 15-story Marriott Washington Metro Center, located in the Penn Quarter (about midway between the White House and the Washington Convention Center), offers a well-equipped (but dark) gym, and an indoor pool (unlike the Renaissance Washington).

 While its public spaces were renovated in 2009, the guest rooms date back to 2005 (a bit older, by hotel standards).
 However, the entire property is well maintained and still looks and feels new.
 Standard rooms average 315 square feet, which is on the small side of average for a Penn Quarter hotel room.
-But unlike the Grand Hyatt's rooms, the Marriott's rooms lack Wi-Fi (there's only hard-wired for $13 per day) and iPod-docking stations.
+The Marriott's rooms offer Wi-Fi and hard-wired internet access for $13 but it lacks iPod-docking stations (unlike rooms at the nearby Grand Hyatt).
+Guests should also know that wireless is charged from noon to noon.
+This could be a pain for guests who arrive late in the day and need internet access as they would be paying for less than 24 hours of service.
 Also, like many hotels in D.C., there are no in-room safes -- you can stash small items for free in a safe-deposit box at the front desk, but there's nowhere to secure a laptop.

 Wi-Fi is free in the lobby -- but it didn't work either of the two days I was there.
-In addition, as there's insufficient seating for such a large hotel, guests tend to spill into the Starbucks or Fire & Sage, the hotel's mediocre on-site restaurant that's serves pretty standard American fare at inflated prices (sandwiches between $11 and $14; entrees between $18 and $28).
-You can also access the Interent in the business center, which consists of three PCs and a printer, but using the business center can be pricy -- $6 for 20 minutes or $10 for 45 minutes.
+However, since my stay the hotel has replaced its internet system, the wireless service is said to be much more reliable since the change.
+In addition, as there's insufficient seating for such a large hotel, guests tend to spill into the Starbucks or Fire & Sage, the hotel's mediocre on-site restaurant that's serves pretty standard American fare at inflated prices.
+You can also access the Interent in the business center, which consists of three PCs and a printer, but using the business center can be pricy.

 Service is sufficient but far from exceptional -- as is to be expected of a big-chain hotel.
 Bellmen are prompt with the bags outside, and friendly, and I was checked into my room in a matter of minutes (all while snacking on a piece of free chocolate from a welcome bowl on the front desk).
 But the concierge (available from 7 a.m. to 10 p.m.) isn't especially useful; for restaurant recommendations, expect little more than a Xerox list.
 However, at the massive, 888-room Grand Hyatt, you can expect even more sluggish, impersonal service.